A Two-Player Resource-Sharing Game with Asymmetric Information: Formulation

 Note that the utility achieved by player A given the strategies $g^A$ and $g^B$ can be written as

-Given the strategies $g^A$ and $g^B$, we provide an expression for the expected utility of player A given $\vec{Z}$, where the expectation is over the random variables $\vec{X},\vec{Y},\vec{V}$, and the possibly random actions $\alpha^A$, and $\alpha^B$.
-Taking expectations of \eqref{eqn:calc_obj} gives,

-Note that given $\vec{Z}$, the random variables $\alpha^A$ and $\alpha^B$ are independent.
+Given the strategies $g^A$ and $g^B$, we provide an expression for the expected utility of player A given $\vec{Z}$, where the expectation is over the random variables $\vec{X},\vec{Y},\vec{V}$, and the possibly random actions $\alpha^A$ and $\alpha^B$.
+Taking expectations of \eqref{eqn:calc_obj} gives, Note that given $\vec{Z}$, the random variables $\alpha^A$ and $\alpha^B$ are independent.
 Hence, we can split the last term \eqref{eqn:exp^A_r_sim} as follows,

-\section{Computing the $\epsilon$-approximate Nash Equilibrium}
+\section{Computing the $\epsilon$-Approximate Nash Equilibrium}

-This section focuses on finding an $\epsilon$-approximate Nash-equilibrium of the game.
+This section focuses on finding an $\epsilon$-approximate Nash equilibrium of the game.
 Fix $\epsilon>0$.
 A strategy pair $(g^A,g^B)$ is defined as an $\epsilon$-approximate Nash equilibrium if neither player can improve its expected reward by more than $\epsilon$ if it changes its strategy (while holding the strategy of the other player fixed).